Software RAID Status & Monitoring (Linux)

 1 8 17 1 active sync /dev/sdb1

-If there is a missing disk, the output is similar to the following:
+If the hard disk is missing, the output looks similar to the following:

 mdadm -D /dev/md0